IBM-Blockchain/ansible-collection/docs/source/roles/console.rst

     The version of the IBM Blockchain Platform operator to use.

     The image tag used for the IBM Blockchain Platform operator is *product_version*-*operator_version*-*arch*, for example ``2.1.3-20200416-amd64``.

+  zones (optional, list, None)
+    The list of Kubernetes zones that this console can deploy components into.

+    If you do not specify a list of Kubernetes zones, and multiple Kubernetes zones are available, then a random Kubernetes zone will be selected for you when you attempt to create any components.

+    See the Kubernetes documentation for more information: https://kubernetes.io/docs/setup/best-practices/multiple-zones/

   wait_timeout (optional, str, 60)
     The timeout, in seconds, to wait until the console is available.